unumux/spiderpig/README.md

 The crawler can receive the following options:

 - url (required): string or array of strings for the URL.
 Currently all links that include this in it will be scanned.
 So if url is http://localhost:3000, http://localhost:3000/test1/subtest1 and http://localhost:3000/test2/subtest2 would be found.
 If it was set to http://localhost:3000/test1, only http://localhost:3000/test1/subtest1 would be found.
-- threads (default: 2): Number of concurrent scans (or threads) to run.
+- concurrent (default: 2): Number of concurrent scans (or threads) to run.
 It's useful to run 2+, as running a single thread can cause the entire scan to hang if the page takes a long time to load.
 Just don't use so many that it puts unnecesary load on your web server
 - delay (default: 300): Delay between requests.
 This is useful to prevent putting unnecessary load on the webserver
 - login (default: false): If the site you're working on requires a login, the following items should be set.
 This feature may or may not work, depending on your login system.
 The key values in the `form` object should map to the `name` properties of the inputs on the login screen.
 ```